Police testimony leads to case dismissals, plea deals

 “The bottom line is that if that wasn’t a cop’s mom, we would never be here,” Palazzo said.
 “I wasn’t a cop that … went on the stand and lied … I stood up for what I believed in and I stood up for a female that nobody would stand up for.
 And I got persecuted for it.”

 Palazzo’s attorney, Michael Talassazan, said his client “may have made a few minor mistakes in testifying” in the Greenvale case.
-But he said the Greenvale dismissal was because of the "political connections" of the driver's son.
+He said the Greenvale dismissal was because of the "political connections" of the driver's son.

 But Greenvale case aside, Palazzo said it bothers him that many drunken driving suspects got plea bargains or case dismissals because of a controversy centered on him.